To access Safari eBooks,

 No one of these factors are controlling, and the determination is based on a balancing of the factors.

-A factor recently found to be supportive of fair use is when the use is considered a "transformative" use.
+An important factor to consider which may be supportive of fair use is whether the use is considered a "transformative" use.
 A transformative use is a use which "adds something new, with a further purpose or different character, altering the first with new expression, meaning, or message."
 Campbell v.
-Acuff-Rose Music, Inc., 510 U.S. 569, 579 (1994).2
+Acuff-Rose Music, Inc., 510 U.S. 569, 579 (1994).

 Other factors which, according to the statute, may support fair use are: "criticism, comment, news reporting, teaching . . . scholarship, or research."
 However, even if a use is for one of these purposes, that does not guarantee that the use will constitute a fair use.
 And a use can still qualify as "fair use" if it is for a purpose which is not listed in the statute.